Kevin McKidd: Career

 After playing Tommy Mackenzie in Trainspotting, McKidd was cast as Father Deegan in the 1996 Christmas episode of Father Ted.
 Subsequent roles include Malky Johnson in Small Faces.
 In 2004, he played James Hepburn, 4th Earl of Bothwell, the third husband of Mary, Queen of Scots, in the BBC mini-series Gunpowder, Treason & Plot.

 In 1999, he was part of an ensemble cast in Mike Leigh's Topsy Turvy, depicting the development of Gilbert and Sullivan's The Mikado.
 The actors researched their historical characters and used this knowledge during extensive rehearsals to help develop dialogue for scenes blocked out by Leigh.
 McKidd, like the rest of the cast, did his own singing in the Gilbert and Sullivan operettas portrayed in the film.
+He drew on his own experience of performing light opera, having had small roles with his hometown Elgin Operatic Society in his youth.

 In 2001, he played Elliot in the British film Understanding Jane, directed by Caleb Lindsay.
 He appeared in Ridley Scott's Kingdom of Heaven, and in the 2002 film adaptation of Nicholas Nickleby.
 In Neil Marshall's horror film Dog Soldiers, he appeared as Pte Lawrence Cooper.
 In the 2005 BBC drama, The Virgin Queen, he played Thomas Howard, 4th Duke of Norfolk.

 In 1998, McKidd was in the four part BBC2 series Looking After Jo Jo, playing the role of Basil.
 He was also one of the main stars of the joint HBO/BBC series Rome, where his portrayal of the soldier-politician Lucius Vorenus received critical acclaim.

 McKidd starred in the premiere of Caryl Churchill's newest play, Far Away.
 He played Todd, the romantic partner of Joan, and her co-worker as hat maker.